oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 Each type of logging has their own configurable format and variables.
 By default these formats are similar to the Apache Combined Log.

-Logging of requests to the `/ping` endpoint can be disabled with `-silence-ping-logging` reducing log volume.
+A specific path can be excluded from request logs by setting `-exclude-logging-path`.
+This is useful for disabling logging of requests to the `/ping` endpoint to reduce log volume when health checking `oauth2_proxy`.

 ### Auth Log Format
 Authentication logs are logs which are guaranteed to contain a username or email address of a user attempting to authenticate.
 These logs are output by default in the below format: